Perur Santhalinga Swamigal: Early life

 St. Santhalingar lived in Perur three hundred years ago.
 Perur is known as Chidambaram west.
 (The chidambaram East is in South Arcot Dt.)
 It is believed that he should have been born either in the "Nadu Nadu" or "Thondai Nadu" where the 'Vira Saiva' religion, was popular.
 From his very childhood he developed love to serve Lord Siva ascetics, to respect and revere the symbols of Siva, namely Vibuthi and Rudraksha.
 His company with holy people inducted him to perceive the vanity of the worldly things.
 He abhorred the idea of birth and rebirth.
 He under took a pilgrimage to all the holy cities where Lord Siva reigns supreme in search of a Guru who could initiate him in this birth ridding process.

 Perur village

 Perur is sacred not only because it is one of the 'sivasthalams' of Kongunadu, but also because the Divine grace of Lord Siva is so immanent and perceptible that when Sundaramoorthy Nayanar, one of the four preceptors of Saivism, went to chidambaram to worship Lord Nataraja, he found there but the deity of Perur.
 He stays in this Thillaikkoil hymn.
-Hence it is no wonder that our St.Santhalinga Swamigal was also attracted by this holy city.